-Approximately 50% of cancer patients will receive radiotherapy as part of their treatment.
-The majority of this is delivered utilising conventional techniques with MV X-rays, but proton and ion beam therapy (PBT) may offer significant advantages in some cases.
-These therapies currently utilise dose-rates of less than 1Gy/sec delivering fractionated treatment over the course of several weeks.
-Recent evidence points to potential benefits of using ultra-high dose-rates (>40 Gy/sec), so-called FLASH-RT.
+Conventional RT is used to treat ~50% of patients, typically with MeV-energy X-rays, but particle (proton and ion) beam therapy (PBT) offer significant advantages.
+These therapies typically deliver low does rate (<1Gy/s) treatments over several weeks to the target volume.

-Figure 1.
-Illustration of proposed LhARA beamline.
+But, recent evidence alludes to the therapeutic benefit of using ultra-high dose-rates (>40Gy/s, so-called FLASH-RT).

-2. LhARA
+LhARA

-The Laser-hybrid Accelerator for Radiobiological Applications (LhARA) [4] facility (see fig. 1), is proposed as a highly flexible particle beam source to facilitate a programme of studies aimed at further exploring the biological response to ionising radiation and understanding the underlying radiobiological mechanisms of FLASH RT.
+The Laser-hybrid Accelerator for Radiobiological Applications (LhARA) [4] facility (see fig. 1, above), is proposed as a highly flexible particle beam source to facilitate a programme of studies aimed at further exploring the biological response to ionising radiation and understanding the underlying radiobiological mechanisms of FLASH RT

-Utilising a high repetition rate laser directed at a suitable target (see section 3), a large flux of protons (or light ions, such as C^{6+}) can be produced, which will be captured and manipulated by plasma lenses (see section 4), forming a tailored ion-beams for in-vitro, or FFA accelerated to >120 MeV/u for in-vitro and in-vivo, studies.
+Utilising a high repetition rate laser directed at a suitable target, a large flux of protons (or light ions, such as C^{6+}) can be produced, captured, and formed into a beam for in-vitro, or FFA accelerated for in-vitro and in-vivo, studies.